 Throughout, I work as a neutral and non-coercive facilitator to help you arrive at decisions that work for both of you.
 I take an active role, listening to each of your needs and interests, helping you analyze and generate ideas based upon your values and your family.
 The ultimate decisions are yours to make together.
 It is my professional commitment to assist you in arriving at a settlement that best reflects the realities of your family and the work we accomplish together during the sessions.

 Is Mediation Right for Us?

 Mediation is an alternative to litigation for people who are motivated to negotiate the terms of their separation agreement and divorce in a timely and cost-effective manner.
 It is a structured and goal-oriented process.
 It is also an attractive means of resolution for those who would like to craft personalized terms for their settlement.

 In order to participate, you each need to be able to express your point of view, understand the choices you face and speak for yourself.
-Where there is an imbalance of information or understanding, we strive to re-set the balance so that you are each making informed, thoughtful decisions.
+Where there is an imbalance of information or understanding, I strive to re-set the balance so that you are each making informed, thoughtful decisions.
 Sometimes issues, particularly financial ones, can be complex.
-To that end, we may encourage you to engage outside experts, such as financial professionals, for additional support, analysis and information.
+To that end, I may encourage you to engage outside experts, such as financial professionals, for additional support, analysis and information.
 Other times, outside experts such as therapists or divorce coaches may provide insight and support with emotional aspects of divorce, such as how to help you and your child(ren) accept and acclimate to the changing realities of your family.
-We are available throughout the process to provide referrals for outside experts as needed.
+I am available throughout the process to provide referrals for outside experts as needed.